sebastianconcept/Mapless/README.md

 ## Include as dependency

-In BaselineOf or ConfigurationOf it can be added in this way:
+To include Mapless as a dependency from BaselineOf or ConfigurationOf add it with:

 ```smalltalk
 spec